 - In Dragon Quest VIII, The Hero is already under the effect of a curse, which is why the spell on the castle didn't effect him.
-In an aversion of Gameplay and Story Segregation, he cannot be placed under the Curse status effect in battle, either.
+In a case of Gameplay and Story Integration, he cannot be placed under the Curse status effect in battle, either.

 - In Pokémon, any given Pokémon can only be under one of the major status effects (Sleep, Paralysis, Burn, Freeze, Poison) at a time.
 They can still be affected by secondary status effects like Confusion or Attraction, but a burnt Pokemon can't be paralyzed, and a poisoned Pokemon can't be frozen.
 In fact, in high level Pokemon players it consider normal to intentionally inflict one's own Pokemon a status that isn't much of a bother (or with some special abilities, a benefit) purely to prevent more crippling ones: for example, a Pokemon with the "Guts" ability may be given a Flame Orb (which burns the holder) to trigger the ability while also rendering them immune to Paralysis or Sleep.

 - In the Shin Megami Tensei games you can only get hit with one status ailment at a time.
 As long as you have one, any other ailment will miss.